SANDRA BACKLUND: “WORKING ON A COLLECTION IS LIKE BEING IN A STATE OF TRYING TO SOLVE A MATH PROBLEM OR A RIDDLE.”

 “I can never say in advance how many garments will be included in a collection, or if it’ll end up being seven dresses, or three tops and a skirt.
 It’s difficult for me to put my collections into words, not only officially, but also for myself.
 I assemble them very intuitively.
 A lot happens along the way.
 But I always know when I’m finished.”

 In her latest collection Sandra uses basic silhouettes in unbleached, organic cotton.
 For her it’s a symbolic blend of a new stage and a type of closure.

 “I think I have unconsciously chosen something neutral in order to straighten out some question marks.
 I have gained experiences that I now have to work through.
 Still it feels like I have advanced; I’m good at hand-made garments and that is what I can contribute with to the fashion world.”

 But there is also an underlying frustration in the collection, as Sandra can’t do everything she wants to because all the parts are handmade.

-“It’s a bit frustrating not being able to realise all my ideas.
-That there is never time to make changes is a typical limitation that might make me realise that I need employees and can’t do everything on my own.”
+“It’s a bit frustrating not being able to realize all my ideas.
+That there is never time to make changes is a typical limitation that might make me realize that I need employees and can’t do everything on my own.”

-“Even if I thought it would be cool to try a shape or a silhouette in a different material or colour, I would never have time to redo everything.”
+“Even if I thought it would be cool to try a shape or a silhouette in a different material or color, I would never have time to redo everything.”

 What’s the longest you’ve spent working on a garment?